Conservation paleobiology

 Conservation paleobiology is a field of paleontology that applies the knowledge of the geological and paleoecological record to the conservation and restoration of biodiversity and ecosystem services.
 Despite the influence of paleontology on ecological sciences can be traced back at least at the 18th century, the current field has been established by the work of K.W.
 Flessa and G.P.
 Dietl in the first decade of the 21st century.
 The discipline utilizes paleontological and geological data to understand how biotas respond to climate and other natural and anthropogenic environmental change.
-These information are then used to address the challenges faced by modern conservation biology, like understanding the extinction risk of endangered species, providing baselines for restoration and modelling future scenarios for species range's contraction or expansion.
+This information is then used to address the challenges faced by modern conservation biology, like understanding the extinction risk of endangered species, providing baselines for restoration and modelling future scenarios for species range's contraction or expansion.

 Description of the discipline

 The main strength of conservation paleobiology is the availability of long term data on species, communities and ecosystems that exceeds the timeframe of direct human experience.
 The discipline takes one of two approaches: near-time and deep-time.